-Becoming proficient in project management is an important skill to have under your belt, especially for those looking for, or already are in, leadership roles.
+Becoming proficient in project management is an important skill to have under your belt, especially for those looking for, or those who are already in leadership roles.

 In order to become a great project manager, you must be a good leader.
 It’s about praising your team when they are doing well, encouraging them when they are in need of a boost and inspiring them to do well.

 Project managers lead from the front.
-They are on the ball when it comes to making sure all their team members are well equipped to get job done.
-They will also be on lookout on how to improve team performance and how to address any problems.
+They are on the ball when it comes to making sure all their team members are well equipped to get the job done.
+They will also be on the lookout for how to improve team performance and how to address any problems.
 This can also include dealing with issues team members may have with each other.